woodrush/lambdalisp/README.md

 The input `x` is the Lisp program and the user's standard input, and the output is the standard output.
-Characters are encoded into lambda term representations of natural numbers using the [Church encoding](https://en.wikipedia.org/wiki/Church_encoding), and strings are encoded as a list of characters with lists expressed as lambdas in the [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda terms, without introducing any non-lambda-type object.
+Characters are encoded into lambda term representations of natural numbers using the [Church encoding](https://en.wikipedia.org/wiki/Church_encoding), and strings are encoded as a list of characters with lists expressed as lambdas in the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), so the entire computation process solely consists of the beta-reduction of lambda terms, without introducing any non-lambda-type object.